GitHub Toggle Dark/Light/Auto modeToggle Dark/Light/Auto modeToggle Dark/Light/Auto mode Back to homepage

 ...commonConfig,

-entry: './src/language-server/main.ts', // the entry point of the language server
+entry: './src/language/main.ts', // the entry point of the language server

 output: {